Substrate-level phosphorylation

-Substrate-level phosphorylation is a metabolism reaction that results in the production of ATP or GTP supported by the energy released from another high-energy bond that leads to phosphorylation of ADP or GDP to ATP or GTP (note that the reaction catalyzed by creatine kinase is not considered as "substrate-level phosphorylation").
-This process uses some of the released chemical energy, the Gibbs free energy, to transfer a phosphoryl (PO_{3}) group to ADP or GDP.
-Occurs in glycolysis and in the citric acid cycle.
+Substrate-level phosphorylation is a metabolic reaction that results in the production of ATP or GTP supported by the energy released from another high-energy bond that leads to phosphorylation of ADP or GDP to ATP or GTP (note that the reaction catalyzed by creatine kinase is not considered as "substrate-level phosphorylation").
+This process uses some of the released chemical energy, namely the Gibbs free energy, to transfer a phosphoryl (PO_{3}) group to ADP or GDP.
+Substrate-level phosphorylation occurs in glycolysis and in the citric acid cycle.

 Unlike oxidative phosphorylation, oxidation and phosphorylation are not coupled in the process of substrate-level phosphorylation, and reactive intermediates are most often gained in the course of oxidation processes in catabolism.
 Most ATP is generated by oxidative phosphorylation in aerobic or anaerobic respiration while substrate-level phosphorylation provides a quicker, less efficient source of ATP, independent of external electron acceptors.
 This is the case in human erythrocytes, which have no mitochondria, and in oxygen-depleted muscle.

-Overview

-Adenosine triphosphate (ATP) is a major "energy currency" of the cell.
-The high energy bonds between the phosphate groups can be broken to power a variety of reactions used in all aspects of cell function.

-Substrate-level phosphorylation occurs in the cytoplasm of cells during glycolysis and in mitochondria either during the Krebs cycle or by MTHFD1L (EC 6.3.4.3), an enzyme interconverting ADP + phosphate + 10-formyltetrahydrofolate to ATP + formate + tetrahydrofolate (reversibly), under both aerobic and anaerobic conditions.
+Substrate-level phosphorylation occurs in the cytoplasm of cells during glycolysis and in mitochondria during the Krebs cycle.
 In the pay-off phase of glycolysis, a net of 2 ATP are produced by substrate-level phosphorylation.

 Glycolysis

-The first substrate-level phosphorylation occurs after the conversion of 3-phosphoglyceraldehyde and Pi and NAD+ to 1,3-bisphosphoglycerate via glyceraldehyde 3-phosphate dehydrogenase.
+The first substrate-level phosphorylation occurs after the conversion of 3-phosphoglyceraldehyde and P_{i} and NAD^{+} to 1,3-bisphosphoglycerate via glyceraldehyde 3-phosphate dehydrogenase.
 1,3-bisphosphoglycerate is then dephosphorylated via phosphoglycerate kinase, producing 3-phosphoglycerate and ATP through a substrate-level phosphorylation.

 The second substrate-level phosphorylation occurs by dephosphorylating phosphoenolpyruvate, catalyzed by pyruvate kinase, producing pyruvate and ATP.

 During the preparatory phase, each 6-carbon glucose molecule is broken into two 3-carbon molecules.
-Thus, in glycolysis dephosphorylation results in the production of 4 ATP.
-However, the prior preparatory phase consumes 2 ATP, so the net yield in glycolysis is 2 ATP.
+Thus, in glycolysis substrate-level phosphorylation produces 4 ATP molecules.
+However, the prior preparatory phase consumes 2 ATP molecules, so the net yield in glycolysis is 2 ATP molecules.
 2 molecules of NADH are also produced and can be used in oxidative phosphorylation to generate more ATP.